 Skooliepalooza was an idea for an annual Skoolie festival that was first proposed in a Skoolie forum by (Dredman) Don Redman.
 Unfortunatley Dredman's bus broke down in Florida before the event itself and he was not able to make it, however a number of buses still magically showed up in the Quartzsite Arizona desert in January 2017 for what became Skooliepalooza.

 Being unsure how many might attend, the first Skoolipalooza was held adjoining the Rubber Tramp Rendevous (RTR) which is also held in the first few weeks of January each year.
 Throughout the two-weeks of the first Skooliepalooza event approximately 22+ buses came and went, some just staying for a few days to a week and a few die-hards staying the entire length.

 It was obvious during the first event that many new friendships were forged; and that skoolie community building was the result, wanting to keep it going a few participants worked to create the second event which was again held in the Quartzsite Arizona desert in January 2018, this time as it's own stand alone meetup just south and to the west of RTR.

 Approximatley 30 conversion buses from all over the U.S. began arriving throughout the week, a few potlucks were hastily organized, there were nightly community campfires, a few daytime hikes and lots of sharing of conversion ideas, good fun was had by all.

-More scheduled events, guided hikes, stargazing, movie and game nights, useful seminars and more are being discussed.
+More organized and structured events, guided hikes, stargazing, movie and game nights, useful seminars and more are being discussed.
+We hope to offer a few porta-potties and other comforts as well.
 Of course, not everyone comes to Skooliepalooza to fill every waking minute with activities, so the usual come and go as you please ethos applies.
 Come for a week, a day or a few hours, everyone is welcome!